vuongducphuong/documentation/content/applications/marketing/sms_marketing/essentials/mailing_lists_blacklists.rst

 .. image:: mailing_lists_blacklists/sms-mailing-list.png
    :align: center
-   :alt: View of the mailing list template form in Odoo SMS Marketing.
+   :alt: View of the mailing list template form in Leansoft SMS Marketing.

 .. note::
    Don't forget to hit the :guilabel:`Save` button once changes have been made.